 - You must pay any applicable co-payment for a specialist visit when you go for your second opinion.
 Be sure to pay it before you leave the specialist’s office.

-Elderplan will cover emergency care or urgently needed care from an out-of-network provider; this does not require prior authorization.
+Elderplan will cover specialists, dentists, emergency care and urgently needed care from an out-of-network provider; this does not require prior authorization.
 If you are using the plan’s coverage for your medical services that Medicare requires our plan to cover, and the providers in our network cannot provide this care , you can get this care from an out-of-network provider.
 For example, kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan’s service area, are covered.
 You must contact us to get authorization prior to seeking this care.
 Please contact Member Services to obtain any necessary prior authorizations.

 No. As an Elderplan member, you already have this coverage, so there’s no need to sign up for a separate Medicare Prescription Drug Plan.
 That’s because Elderplan is a Medicare Advantage Part D (MA-PD) plan, which includes the Medicare Prescription Drug Plan.
 That means we contract with Medicare to provide both comprehensive health care coverage and affordable prescription coverage in one easy plan.
 So you get all the great benefits of Original Medicare plus a lot more!
 In fact, you enjoy some of the most generous prescription drug benefits in Greater Metropolitan New York.
 So don’t listen to others who say you need a separate prescription drug plan.
 You’re covered!